Microservices implementation.

 • When some part of a monolith is down, you need to retest the entire code after tuning that small part up.
 It’s expensive and time-consuming to modify a tech stack when it’s set in a monolithic stone.

 You can’t compare microservices to APIs because they are two different things.
-Yet, they always work together as a team when it comes to application development.
+Take a travel planning app.

-If it were developed using microservices, it’d have different modules coded for tours, itineraries, accommodation, and flights.
+If it were developed using microservices, different modules would be coded for tours, itineraries, accommodation, and flights.
 So, if users were about to explore weekend getaway options, they’d only interact with one part of the system, not the entire app.

 And then there are APIs.
 These are tiny pieces of software hidden from the end user’s sight to make sure an app works properly at the data level.
 They connect different applications or different parts of the same application, governing data request and return processes.

-In the microservices context, APIs are a way one module of an app interacts with another.
-They are internally embedded into an app infrastructure through a single gateway to oversee:
+In the microservices context, APIs are how one module of an app interacts with another.
+They are internally embedded into an app infrastructure through a single gateway to oversee the following:

 Scale at any time